hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 does not have the room to flip within the cylinder.
 This increases the mass, and obviously, we don't want the plunger scraping the sides since friction will reduce launch energies.
-We want a smooth ride, with no tilt and no friction.
+We want a smooth ride, with no tilt and minimal friction.

 One entertaining possibility is to stabilise the plunger by spinning it, just like a frisbee.